(This article was updated on October 27, 2016.)

 Federal Tax Credits

 One of the most significant changes that the ACA implemented was the subsidy system.
 Under the law, low- to middle-income Americans qualify for advance premium tax credits to help offset the cost of annual health insurance premiums.
 Also referred to as subsidies, tax credits can substantially reduce what you pay each month for insurance.
 The amount that you qualify for depends on your income and family size.
-In general, tax credits are calculated based on the cost of a silver-level marketplace plan.
+Tax credits are calculated based on the cost of a silver-level marketplace plan.

 Even though the amount is calculated based on one tier type, you can apply the subsidy to any plan.
 Some people apply their subsidies to a pricier plan in order to get more coverage for less money.
 Subsidies are only available to people who can’t get coverage through work unless there are extenuating circumstances.
 The Kaiser Family Foundation offers a subsidy calculator to help you estimate how much you’re likely to receive.